youyanggu/covid19_projections/index.md

 **NEW as of April 15**: We assume social distancing will be slightly relaxed starting on June 1, leading to a "second wave" of infections starting in late June.
 Learn more about our assumptions [here](/about/#assumptions).

+We hope you can find that our forecasts are more reasonable than other widely cited projections.
+If you agree, we would appreciate you sharing our website to help us get more support and traction.

 ## Current Projection for US (Updated Daily - Last Updated: Apr 21):
 <p align="center">
   <b>104,042</b> new infections on <b>Apr 22, 2020</b> | Currently infected: <b>1.86 million</b><br>